ShankarKamble/chat-app-with-geolocation/README.md

 3) PARALLELISM -  Apllication will work through the rows in parallel.
 PARALLELREQUEST Number of records from excel will used to get records from NPPES in parallel.

-Below is the table, show the time taken by upload the file, data processing and create output file for all records of excel.
+Below is the table, show the time taken by upload api for all records of excel.

 PARALLELREQUEST              | 10    | 20    | 30    | 40    | 50    |
 ---                          | ---   | ---   | ---   | ---   | ---   |